oxyg3nium/oxyg3nium/.autodoc/docs/markdown/app/src/main/scala/org/alephium/app/Server.md

 - This code defines a trait `Server` and its implementation `Impl` which sets up a server for the Oxyg3nium project, including a REST server, a WebSocket server, and a miner.

 2. What dependencies does this code have?
-- This code depends on several libraries and modules, including Akka, RocksDB, and Oxyg3nium-specific modules such as `org.alephium.flow.client.Node` and `org.alephium.flow.mining.CpuMiner`.
+- This code depends on several libraries and modules, including Akka, RocksDB, and Oxyg3nium-specific modules such as `org.oxyg3nium.flow.client.Node` and `org.oxyg3nium.flow.mining.CpuMiner`.

 3. What is the license for this code?
 - This code is licensed under the GNU Lesser General Public License version 3 or later.